Only 20% of SaaS companies will celebrate their fifth anniversary. A clear B2B SaaS marketing strategy can help you get there.

 Future Trends in B2B SaaS Marketing

-• The role of AI:As of this writing, roughly 50% of companies use AI tools, but that number is constantly changing.
+• The role of AI: As of this writing, roughly 50% of companies use AI tools, but that number is constantly changing.
 You may already be in the AI game, offering a product with AI or using it as part of your marketing strategy.
-We find its content generation capabilities aren’t up to snuff, but businesses can use it effectively to improve content ideation or edit content.
+We find that AI content marketing tools with content generation capabilities aren’t up to snuff, but businesses can use them to edit content or improve ideation.

 Stand Out From the Crowd With Siege Media